jkordek1/FarmingGame/README.md

 ## Project idea
 The idea was to make a 2-4 players electronic board game that binds STEM field with agriculture.
-It was funded throught Erasmus+ KA2 project [SEED2STEM: Planting the future of education](https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).
+It was funded through Erasmus+ KA2 project [SEED2STEM: Planting the future of education](https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).

 ## Project status
 - [x] Breadboard prototype